LucasRuizMartins/LucasRuizMartins/README.md

-### Olá mundo, Me Chamo Lucas !
+### Hello world, My name is  Lucas !

 <!--
 **LucasRuizMartins/LucasRuizMartins**

  -->

-- 🌱 I’m currently learning Java e Spring Framework.
-In my actual moment i am dream in a new job in the developer sector.
+- 🌱 I’m currently learning Java and Spring Framework.
+My dream is a new job in the developer sector.
 I don't have a experience in this area, but i have a large experience in quality sector and a loot willingness to learning more.
+I am started my studies in development in december of 2020, In november of 2021 i knew Java and POO development, since then i am dedicated my time for learning more of this area...